linkerd/website/linkerd.io/content/2/reference/proxy-log-level.md

 description = "Syntax of the proxy log level."
 +++

+The Linkerd proxy's log level can be configured via the:

+* `LINKERD_PROXY_LOG` environment variable
+* `--proxy-log-level` CLI flag of the `install`, `inject` and `upgrade` commands
+* `config.linkerd.io/proxy-log-level` annotation (refer [Proxy Configuration](/2/reference/proxy-configuration/)
+for more information on using config annotations).

-The Linkerd proxy derives its log level from the `PROXY_LOG_LEVEL` environment variable.
-This variable is a comma-separated list of log directives, which is based on the logging syntax of the [`env_logger` crate](https://docs.rs/env_logger/0.6.1/env_logger/#enabling-logging).
+The log level is a comma-separated list of log directives, which is based on the logging syntax of the [`env_logger` crate](https://docs.rs/env_logger/0.6.1/env_logger/#enabling-logging).

 A log directive consists of either: